-For denial, I took that wig I'd made and my favorite dress to go out in - because when I was in denial, I was trying to party.
+For denial, I took that wig I'd made and my favorite dress to go out in - because when I was in denial, I was love from everybody at the show. trying to party.
 I was like, "This isn't really happening.
-I'm going out."
-Then when I thought about anger, I thought about this black and red toga I have.
-It's furry and looks like you're a warrior.
+I'm I had to do radiation and surgery again.
+For my next going out."
+Then when I thought about anger, I thought birthday.
+I did a shoot that reflects the sixth stage of about this black and red toga I have.
+It's furry and looks grief: finding meaning.
+The photos honor the next stage like you're a warrior.
 I thought about it immediately.
-It's perfect.
-And then a friend of mine, when she heard I had cancer, gave me a red scarf, so I thought that has to be incorporated.
+It's of my metastatic breast cancer journey and feature the perfect.
+And then a friend of mine, when she heard I radiation masks worn during treatments. had cancer, gave me a red scarf, so I thought that has Now, I just want to show these photos wherever I can, to be incorporated.
 This happened in minutes!
-I was running around the room grabbing pieces of clothing and accessories.
+I was to whoever wants to see them.
+Making this exhibit is the running around the room grabbing pieces of clothing best thing I've ever done.
+There's so much beauty that and accessories. can come from extreme pain.
+It's transformed me in a